MicrosoftDocs/bot-docs/articles/includes/quickstart/dotnet/start-bot.md

 To run your bot from VS Code:

 1. Open your bot project folder.

+    If you're prompted to select a project, select the one for the bot you just created.

 1. Go to **Run**, and then select **Run Without Debugging**.

    > [!div class="mx-imgBorder"]